Gen128/hello-world/README.md

 # hello-world
 # My name is Terry Haines.
-I am a 64 year ol man who is retired.
+I am a 64 year old man who is retired.
 I have a longer grey beard, and am beginning to look like Santa Claus.